quozd/awesome-dotnet/README.md

 * [LibVLCSharp](https://github.com/videolan/libvlcsharp) - Xamarin bindings for libvlc, the multimedia framework powering the VLC applications made by VideoLAN.
 * [NAudio](https://github.com/naudio/NAudio) - Playback, decode and encode audio in a variety of file formats such as MP3, MP4, WAV, AIFF, Speex, etc.
 * [Xabe.FFmpeg](https://github.com/tomaszzmuda/Xabe.FFmpeg) - .NET Standard wrapper for FFmpeg.
 It allows to process media without know how FFmpeg works, and can be used to pass customized arguments to FFmpeg from C# application. **[$]**
-* [SeeShark](https://github.com/vignetteapp/SeeShark) - Cross-platform camera library for .NET using FFmpeg supporting over 190 pixel formats

 ## Metrics

-* [C# StatsD Client](https://github.com/Pereingo/statsd-csharp-client) - C# client for Etsy's StatsD
 * [Foundatio](https://github.com/FoundatioFx/Foundatio#metrics) - A common interface with in-memory, Redis, StatsD, and Metrics.NET implementations.

 ## Micro Framework
-* [.NET Micro Framework Interpreter](https://github.com/NETMF/netmf-interpreter) - Microsoft® .NET Micro Framework (NETMF) for developing embedded applications on small devices using Visual Studio

 ## Minification

-* [Microsoft Ajax Minifier](https://archive.codeplex.com/?p=ajaxmin) - Contains JS and CSS minifiers which have a highest performance, because its have been specifically designed for .NET.
-Optionally produce Source Maps for JS code.
 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.
 * [CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles) - Send compressed static files to the browser without having to compress on demand, also has support for sending more advanced image formats when the browser indicates that i has support for it.

 ## Misc
-* [CSharp Pad](http://csharppad.com) - A web-based C# REPL with awesome code completion.
-* [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [CSScript](https://www.cs-script.net/) - CS-Script is a CLR based scripting system which uses C# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 Comes with many additional features, such as script hosting.
 * [CsvHelper](https://github.com/JoshClose/CsvHelper) - Library to help reading and writing CSV files https://github.com/JoshClose/CsvHelper
 * [RecordParser](https://github.com/leandromoh/recordparser) - Library to help reading and writing CSV and Flat files with zero heap allocation.
-* [Hashids.net](https://github.com/ullmark/hashids.net) - Generate short unique ids from integers, as per https://hashids.org
 * [ConsoleTableExt](https://github.com/minhhungit/ConsoleTableExt) - Fluent library to create table for .Net console application.
-* [FlatMapper](https://github.com/joaomatossilva/FlatMapper) - A library to import and export data from and to plain text files in a LINQ-compatible way.
 * [FluentValidation](https://github.com/FluentValidation/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
-* [FormHelper](https://github.com/SinanBozkus/FormHelper) - Form & Validation Helper for ASP.NET Core.
-Form Helper helps you to create ajax forms and validations without writing any javascript code.
-(Compatible with Fluent Validation)
-* [Guard](https://github.com/safakgur/guard) - A high-performance, extensible argument validation library.
-* [Valit](https://github.com/valit-stack/Valit) - Valit is dead simple, fluent validation for .NET Core.
 * [Validot](https://github.com/bartoszlenar/Validot) - Validot is a performance-first, compact library for advanced model validation.
 Using a simple declarative fluent interface, it efficiently handles classes, structs, nested members, collections, nullables, plus any relation or combination of them.
 It also supports translations, custom logic extensions with tests, and DI containers.
 * [Humanizer](https://github.com/Humanizr/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 * [LINQPad](https://www.linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
 Also lets you interactively query databases in LINQ. [$]
 * [LINQPad.QueryPlanVisualizer](https://github.com/Giorgi/LINQPad.QueryPlanVisualizer/)  - View SQL Server and Postgres query plans directly inside LINQPad.
 * [Polly](https://github.com/App-vNext/Polly) - Express transient-exception-handling and resilience policies such as Retry, Wait-and-Retry, Circuit Breaker, and Bulkhead Isolation in a fluent manner.
 Fully thread-safe and full async support.
 (4.0 / 4.5 / .NET Core / .NET Standard / Xamarin).
-* [Rant](https://github.com/TheBerkin/rant3) - The Rant Procedural Text Generation DSL
-* [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, NuGet and the power of Roslyn!
-* [Shielded](https://github.com/jbakic/Shielded) - Software Transactional Memory (STM) implementation for .NET
-* [MSBuild ILMerge task](https://archive.codeplex.com/?p=ilmergemsbuild) - MSBuild ILMerge task is a NuGet package allows you to use the famous ILMerge utility in automated builds and/or Visual Studio projects.
-* [ReactJS.NET](https://github.com/reactjs/React.NET) - ReactJS.NET is a library that makes it easier to use Babel along with Facebook's React and JSX from C#.
 * [Aeron.NET](https://github.com/AdaptiveConsulting/Aeron.NET) - Efficient reliable UDP unicast, UDP multicast, and IPC message transport - .NET port of Aeron
 * [TypeShape](https://github.com/eiriktsarpalis/TypeShape) - TypeShape is a small, extensible F# library for practical generic programming
-* [Streams](https://github.com/nessos/Streams) - A lightweight F#/C# library for efficient functional-style pipelines on streams of data.
-* [Warden](https://github.com/warden-stack/Warden) - Define "health checks" for your applications, resources and infrastructure.
-Keep your Warden on the watch
 * [ByteSize](https://github.com/omar/ByteSize) - ByteSize is a utility class that makes byte size representation in code easier by removing ambiguity of the value being represented.
 ByteSize is to bytes what System.TimeSpan is to time.
 * [Jot](https://github.com/anakic/jot) - a library for persisting and restoring application state (a better alternative to .settings files).
 * [Enums.NET](https://github.com/TylerBrinkley/Enums.NET) - Enums.NET is a high-performance type-safe .NET enum utility library
-* [HidLibrary](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with Hid compatible USB devices in .NET.
-* [SystemWrapper](https://github.com/jozefizso/SystemWrapper) - SystemWrapper is .NET library for easier testing of system APIs.
 * [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) - Ultimate library for extracting metadata and downloading Youtube videos and playlists.
 * [DeviceId](https://github.com/MatthewKing/DeviceId) - Generate a 'device ID' that can be used to uniquely identify a computer.
 * [DeviceDetector.NET](https://github.com/totpero/DeviceDetector.NET) - The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [NaturalSort.Extension](https://github.com/tompazourek/NaturalSort.Extension) - Extension method for StringComparer that adds support for natural sorting (e.g. "abc1", "abc2", "abc10" instead of "abc1", "abc10", "abc2").
 * [Coravel](https://github.com/jamesmh/coravel) Near-zero config .NET Core library that makes Task Scheduling, Caching, Queuing, Mailing, Event Broadcasting (and more) a breeze!
-* [Quickenshtein](https://github.com/Turnerj/Quickenshtein) - An extremely quick and memory efficient Levenshtein Distance calculator with SIMD and Threading support
-* [Infinity Crawler](https://github.com/TurnerSoftware/InfinityCrawler) - A simple but powerful web crawler library for .NET
 * [Build Versioning](https://github.com/TurnerSoftware/BuildVersioning) - Simple build versioning for .NET, powered by Git tags
 * [SystemTextJson.JsonDiffPatch](https://github.com/weichch/system-text-json-jsondiffpatch) - High-performance, low-allocating JSON object diff and patch extension for System.Text.Json.
 Support generating patch document in RFC 6902 JSON Patch format.
 * [dotnet-exec](https://github.com/WeihanLi/dotnet-exec) - A command-line tool for executing C# program without a project file, and you can have your custom entry point other than Main method.